duneaught/diversitymod/README.md

 version 0.7

-Created by DuneAught (twitter: @duneaught) with much help from Hyphenated, Inschato, pears, Zamiel & #isaac on SpeedRunsLive
+Created by DuneAught (twitter: @duneaught) with much help from awerush, Hyphenated, Inschato, pears, Zamiel & #isaac on SpeedRunsLive

 To play The Binding of Isaac: Rebirth with Diversity Mod, just run diversitymod.exe.
 You do not have to move any files or uninstall other mods.